storm-enroute/storm-enroute.github.io/coroutines/docs/0.3/datatypes.md

 Type `Y` is the yield type,
 type `R` is the return type,
 and types `T1`, `T2`, and so on are input parameter types.
+Note that the arity-0 coroutine is a kind of a special case, and requires a triple-squiggly arrow syntax with square brackets.
+The arity-1 coroutine is also a bit special, and requires double-squiggly arrows.
+The arity-2 and above coroutines use a single squiggly arrow, and specify input parameters in the parameter list on the left, with yield and return types specified on the right.

 Full type                            | Syntactic sugar type
 -------------------------------------|--------------------------